Chart Color Schemes

 Employment performance in Glebe - Forest Lodge has been below expectations when compared to most other areas nationally

-Construction employment stands at 3.7%, lower than the regional average of 8.6%.
-Many residents commute outside the area for work.
-Between June 2024 and June 2025, employment increased by 0.5% while labour force grew by 0.7%, resulting in a rise in unemployment rate by 0.2 percentage points.
-In comparison, Greater Sydney saw employment growth of 2.6%, labour force growth of 2.9%, and an unemployment rate increase of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project a 6.6% expansion over five years and 13.7% over ten years.
-Applying these projections to Glebe - Forest Lodge's employment mix suggests local growth of approximately 7.5% over five years and 14.9% over ten years, based on simple weighting extrapolation for illustrative purposes only.
+Construction employment is limited at 3.7% compared to the regional average of 8.6%.
+Many residents commute outside the area for work based on Census data analysis.
+Between June 2024 and June 2025, employment increased by 0.5%, while labour force grew by 0.7%, leading to a rise in unemployment rate by 0.2 percentage points.
+In comparison, Greater Sydney saw employment growth of 2.6% and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Glebe - Forest Lodge's employment mix suggests local growth could be approximately 7.5% over five years and 14.9% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment